-Paul Rudolph was the architect for UMass Dartmouth’s original master plan and for the design of most of the buildings on campus.
-Enjoy more information on the history of the University, including the design of the campus and Paul Rudolph's Brutalist style of architecture.
+Paul Rudolph, an architect of the Brutalist style, created UMass Dartmouth’s original master plan and design of most of the buildings on campus.
+Enjoy more information on the history of the University.

 Although many buildings and offices have been modified over the years to accommodate growth, you can still recognize much of Rudolph's influence.